You can send this link to your domain registrar support if you need help or if you'd like us to connect your domain for you, send us the info here!

 - Check your Strikingly settings!
 Go to Settings > Custom Domain and see if the domain is set up.
 If not, enter your domain again (ex. www.yourdomain.com).
 Update, publish, and check the page!

-- If this doesn't work or you get a "invalid domain" error, email us at firstname.lastname@example.org or chat with us!
+- If this doesn't work or you get an "invalid domain" error, email us at email@example.com or chat with us!
 Send your domain registrar screenshots and we'll help you find a way.